 Our testers all think this pack is a great size for holding most things we need on a multi-pitch outing (including approach shoes) without undue difficulty.
 The Flash has a relatively sleek exterior.
 Our testers found as long as they were careful to tuck the drawstring into the pack there was minimal snagging.

 It loses points in climbing utility for a few reasons.
 There are a few possible configurations for hauling—you can clip a carabiner to the grab loop, through the hydration hose port, or the daisy chain—but none of these locations are particularly strong.
 Besides, it's unlikely the 140d nylon body could withstand much hauling.
 This cost it a few points in the climbing utility category.

-Though many of the packs in the review can be rigged to carry an ice axe, this is one of only three models, along with the Arc'teryx Cierzo 18 and the Trango Ration, with a built-in ice axe loop.
+Though many of the packs in the review can be rigged to carry an ice axe, this is one of only a few models with a built-in ice axe loop.
 However, it can only comfortably hold one ice axe, limiting its alpine utility.
 It also lacks practical external carry options.
 Though the eight pocket daisy chain can be used to attach things to the pack, it is challenging to meaningfully secure those items.

 Some of the suspension system's qualities on this pack make evaluating its comfort difficult.
 The ventilated shoulder straps are more breathable than any of the others we tried, but they're also thin, offer little padding when carrying a heavy load and easily roll and twist.
 Although we like that its foam back panel is removable, the foam is flimsy and not very useful as a 'sit pad', as REI suggests.